sandervanbree/braintime/README.md

 **1.1 Loading clock time data**

 `braintime` works with FieldTrip formatted electrophysiological data.
 This can be electroencephalography (EEG), magnetoencephalography (MEG), or intracranial data.
-The starting data is called clock time data—this will be warped.
+The starting data is called clock time data — this will be warped.

 **1.2 Loading warping sources data**